Mcgode/kryne-engine/README.md

 ## Current Status

-I am still working on implementing a basic common structure on many recurring aspects of the code, like object handling.
-As such, I haven't progressed much on the individual projects.
+Most of the basic common structure of the code is done, and I'm currently focusing on the Sphere project

 More specifically, right now, I'm working on:
 - Loading and applying a displacement map texture to an object